TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

+- fix ctrl+v on windows
+- bug: after knockout, some weapons remain tied to the player
+	- this only happens in online play

+- check if editor now launches in windows release build (not relwithdebinfo)

+- when re-exporting
+	- fix spells
+	- remnants
+	- weapons
+	- character stats

+- Apparently, we still get desyncs even with a reproducible float library.
+	- check out these reinferences because maybe desyncs are due to them
+		- stress testing needed

 - increase range of secondary throw
 - check if performance problems persisted in older versions, those played with kartezjan and before repro math